Self Awareness – A Must-Have Ingredient for Career Success

-At Professionelle, we consider successful women to be those who have made an impact in their chosen field, operate with integrity, live with well-being, are passionate about what they do, comfortable with the choices they have made – and derive an income from their work.
+At Professionelle, we consider successful women to be those who have made an impact in their chosen field, operate with integrity, live with well being, are passionate about what they do, comfortable with the choices they made – and derive an income from their work.

 Although this is a very personal view we have found in presentations and discussions that our empirically distilled findings strike a strong chord with professional working women.